Harsh-Singh24/Exploratory-data-analysis-Project1/README.md

 Step 3: Exploratory Data Analysis (EDA).
 EDA is an analysis approach that identifies general patterns in the data.
 We will also use visualisation to find insights from the data

-Main library used are: Numpy,Pandas,Matplotlib and Seaborn.
+Main librares used are: Numpy,Pandas,Matplotlib and Seaborn.

 ## Dataset
 We are given a hotel bookings dataset.
 This dataset contains booking information for a city hotel and a resort hotel.
 It contains the following features.